rips/maven-plugin/README.md

 Apache Maven is a popular build management tool for Java applications.
 RIPS security analysis can be easily added as a build task in order to fail your build whenever new security vulnerabilities are added.

 ## Setup
-Add the plugin to your local repository
+Add the plugin to your local repository:

 ```shell
 mvn install:install-file -Dfile=<path-to-jar> -DgroupId=com.ripstech \